 However, not every physical aspect of the theory relies solely on the mathematics of Gaussian integration.
-In order to fully understand the physics we have to choose a Kähler structure $(\omega,\mu,J)$ on the set of classical fields.
-The corresponding Hilbert space of pure states is defined by the Gaussian measure associated with it.
-Here we also investigate how this choice of a Kähler structure determines very relevant features of the quantum theories.
+In order to fully understand the physics we focus on the scalar field.
+In that case must choose a Kähler structure $(\omega,\mu,J)$ on the set of classical fields \cite{ashtekarQuantumFields1975,corichiSchrodingerFock2004,muchComplexStructures2021}.
+The corresponding Hilbert space of pure states can be then defined by a Gaussian measure associated to this structure.
+Thus, we also investigate how the choice of Kähler structure determines very relevant features of the quantum theory.

-In this work we try to answer two central questions.
-What does it mean to quantize a classical field theory? and as a consequence, what is the most efficient way of describing a QFT in geometric terms to couple it to gravity in equal footing?
+In particular, in this work we try to answer two central questions.
+Firstly: what does it mean to quantize a classical field theory?
+And, secondly, what is the most efficient way of describing a QFT in geometric terms to couple it to gravity on equal footing?

-To answer the first question we thoroughly develop a quantization program.
-For that matter, we investigate how can we rigorously quantize a scalar field using geometric quantization, how can we issue the ordering problems of the algebra of observables in canonical quantization and how each mathematical tool introduced in \cite{alonso2023}, reflecting a different aspect of the structure of Gaussian integration, has its implications on the interpretation of the physical counterpart of our theory.
+To answer the first question we thoroughly develop a quantization program, that we summarize as follows.
+In the first place, we investigate how to rigorously quantize canonical Cauchy data of a scalar field using the well known procedure of geometric quantization \cite{woodhouseGeometricQuantization1997,hallQuantumTheory2013,tuynmanMetaplecticCorrection2016,oecklSchrodingerRepresentation2012,oecklAffineHolomorphic2012,oecklHolomorphicQuantization2012}.
+In relation to it, we address the ordering problems \cite{ditoStarproductApproach1990} of the algebra of observables in this context of canonical quantization.
+Lastly, we provide physical interpretation of each one of the mathematical tools introduced in \cite{alonsoGeometricFlavours2023}, reflecting different aspects of the structure of Gaussian integration through the lense of this quantization program.
+Other approaches, as the field of stochastic quantization, are not considered in this work.
+However the connection with stochastic calculus may provide a way to extend the formalism to fermions \cite{albeverioGrassmannianStochastic2020} or gauge fields \cite{masujimaPathIntegral2008}.